PromyLOPh/swayback/README.rst

 archived web apps.

-swayback provides an HTTP server, responing to queries for the wildcard domain ``*.swayback.localhost``.
+swayback provides an HTTP server, responing to queries for the wildcard domain, which is ``*.swayback.localhost`` by default.
 The page served first installs a service worker and then reloads the page.
 Now the service worker is in control of network requests and rewrites a request like (for instance) ``www.instagram.com.swayback.localhost:5000/bluebellwooi/`` to ``swayback.localhost:5000/raw`` with the real URL in the POST request body. swayback’s server looks up that URL in the WARC files provided and replies with the original server’s response, which is then returned by the service worker to the browser without modification.

 Usage
 -----